codernr/blog-source/posts/execute-queue-with-aspnet-core-timed-hosted-service.md

 ---

 The best way to execute long running tasks in the background using ASP.NET Core is creating hosted services.
 There is a [great documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-3.1&tabs=visual-studio) of how you can achieve this on Microsoft docs, but I took these basic examples a bit further.

+> To see the working example check out my repository: https://github.com/codernr/timed-hosted-service-example

 ### The problem